cap-js/docs/java/plugin_concept.md

 }
 ```

 The shown handler code is registered for any entity type on any [ApplicationService](../guides/providing-services).
-Dependending on the use case the target scope could narrowed to specific entities and/or services.
+Dependending on the use case the target scope could be narrowed to specific entities and/or services.
 The handler registration applies to the same rules as custom handlers that are directly packaged with a CAP Java application.

 [Learn more about event handling in our EventHandler documentation](provisioning-api){.learn-more}

 Of course this handler code looks just the same as any other custom or builtin CAP Java handler.
 The only difference here is that you need to think a bit more about the provisioning of the handler.
 When you write a custom handler as part of (in the package of) a CAP Java application you can annotate the handler's class with `@Component` and Spring Boot's component scan will pick up the class during startup of the Application Context.

-When you provide your custom handler as part of an reuse library external to you application things change a bit.
-At first you need to decide whether you want to use Spring Boot's component model and rely on dependency injection or if you want to use one of the CAP Java ServiceLoader based extention points.
+When you provide your custom handler as part of a reuse library, external to your application, things change a bit.
+At first you need to decide whether you want to use Spring Boot's component model and rely on dependency injection or if you want to use one of the CAP Java ServiceLoader based extension points.

-The decision between the two is pretty straightforward: In case your handler depends on other Spring components e.g. relies on dependency injection you should use the the [Spring approach](#spring-autoconfiguration).
-This applies as soon as you need to access another CAP Service like [`CqnService`](https://cap.cloud.sap/docs/java/application-services), [`PersistenceService`](https://cap.cloud.sap/docs/java/persistence-services) or a service via it's [typed service interface](https://cap.cloud.sap/docs/releases/nov23#typed-service-interfaces).
+The decision between the two is pretty straightforward: In case your handler depends on other Spring components, for example relies on dependency injection, you should use the [Spring approach](#spring-autoconfiguration).
+This applies as soon as you need to access another CAP Service like [`CqnService`](https://cap.cloud.sap/docs/java/application-services), [`PersistenceService`](https://cap.cloud.sap/docs/java/persistence-services) or to a service using it's [typed service interface](https://cap.cloud.sap/docs/releases/nov23#typed-service-interfaces).

 If your custom handler is pretty much isolated and is for example only performing validation based on provided data or performing a calculation you can stick with the [CAP Java ServiceLoader approach](#service-loader) which is described in the follwing section.

 ### Load Plugin Code via ServiceLoaders {#service-loader}
 At runtime, CAP Java uses the [`ServiceLoader`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html) mechanism to load all implementations of the `CdsRuntimeConfiguration` interface from the application's ClassPath.
-In order to qualify as a contributor for a given ServiceLoader-enabled interface we need to place plain text file named like the fully qualified name of the interface in the directory `src/main/resources/META-INF/services` of our reuse model containing the name of the implementing class(es).
+In order to qualify as a contributor for a given ServiceLoader-enabled interface we need to place a plain text file named like the fully qualified name of the interface in the directory `src/main/resources/META-INF/services` of our reuse model containing the name of the implementing class(es).
 For the above implemented `CdsRuntimeConfiguration` we need to create a file `src/main/resources/META-INF/services/CdsRuntimeConfiguration` with the following content:

 ```txt
 com.sap.example.cds.SampleHandlerRuntimeConfiguration